Robert Latou Dickinson: Career

 Dickinson practiced obstetrics and gynecology in Brooklyn.
-He became Chief of Obstetrics and Gynecology at the Brooklyn Hospital and at Methodist Episcopal Hospital.
-During the First World War, he was Assistant Chief of the Medical Section of the Council of National Defense, and Medical Advisor on the General Staff.
-He served a turn as President of the American College of Surgeons, which he had helped to create, President of the American Gynecological Society, and Chairman of the Obstetrics section of the American Medical Association.
+He was professor of obstetrics and gynecology at the Long Island College of Medicine.
+He became chief of obstetrics and gynecology at the Brooklyn Hospital.
+He was also on the staff at Methodist Episcopal Hospital and Kings County Hospital Center.
+During the First World War, he was assistant chief of the medical section of the Council of National Defense, and medical advisor on the general staff.
+He had the rank of lieutenant colonel.
+Following the war, he led two missions to China for the United States Public Health Service.
+He served a turn as president of the American College of Surgeons, which he had helped to create, president of the American Gynecological Society, and chairman of the obstetrics section of the American Medical Association.
+He was also president of the New York Obstetrical Society.
+He was president of the Euthanasia Society of America from 1946 to his death.
+He was also senior vice president of the Planned Parenthood Federation of America at the time of his death.
 Dickinson won the Lasker Award in 1946 for his work in human fertility.

+In 1910, Dickinson published "Toleration of the corset: Prescribing where one cannot proscribe", in which he investigated the medical effects of corsets, including the displacement and deformation of internal organs.
+He found that, while some women could wear these garments without evident damage, the vast majority of users sustained permanent deformations and damage to their health.

 Dickinson was one of the first physician-scientists to obtain detailed sexual histories of his patients.
 A painstakingly accurate pen-and-ink artist, he made many drawings and sketches during a patient interaction.
 Such sketches included drawings of the patients' genitalia.
 Over his career he collected about 5,200 sexual case histories.
 Dickinson was the medical illustrator for many medical publications and textbooks.
 He used electric cauterization for the treatment of cervicitis and for intrauterine ablation for sterilization.
-In the twenties he closed his practice and focused on sexual research and contraception and other public health education.

-In 1923 Dickinson founded the National Committee on Maternal Health.
+In the 1920s, he closed his practice and focused on sexual research and contraception, and other public health education.
+In 1923, Dickinson founded the National Committee on Maternal Health.
 This society addressed problems of infertility, birth control, and sexual behavior.
 Dickinson was particularly interested in homosexual desire in women, which he believed was a threat to heterosexual procreation and marriage.